ianpaulleong/ReadTTTFromImage/README.md

 Training and validation data should be placed in a folder called 'Images', in the subfolders 'Training' and Val.

-The data I used for training can be found at
+The data I used for training can be found at:

 **Releases**:
 https://github.com/ianpaulleong/ReadTTTFromImage/releases